[background image] image of a bike workshop (for a bicycle shop)

 The top Navigation App

-No other boating app has ever become the # 1 Navigation app on on the app store, surpassing even Google Maps anf Waze for a time.
+No other boating app has ever become the # 1 Navigation app on on the app store, surpassing even Google Maps and Waze for a time.

 Over 600,000 downloads

 ARGO keeps growing year over year as users realize it offers the best free and premium experience.
-Whether you plan in advance or just hop in and go, ARGO is the app for your boating needs!
+No matter the situation, ARGO is the app for your boating needs!

 The best depth data

-Collecting Bathymetric data is hard and only done in each area every couple years by NOAA or the Army Core of Engineers.
-ARGO identifies areas lacking data and interpolates depth points based on surrounding area.
+Collecting Bathymetric data is hard and only done in an area every couple years by NOAA or the Army Core of Engineers.
+ARGO identifies areas lacking data and interpolates depth points based on the surrounding area data.

 Lessons Learned

 When we started development there was less competition in the market.
-Shortly after launching, other apps started being released arouund the same.
-Some of these apps had features ARGO did not or had better performance in certain areas.
-I think this led to some of our features being incomplete as we scrambled to keep up.
+Shortly after launching, other apps started being released.
+Some of these apps had features ARGO did not, or had better performance in certain areas.
+I think this led to some of our features being incomplete as our team was directed to keep up.

 Major Challenges